 |Water withdrawl (average water withdrawl per capita/year in Germany)||1096||http://www.umwelt-im-unterricht.de/hintergrund/wasserbedarf-und-wasserfussabdruck/|

 Gregor Hintler lives in Silicon Valley and is an expert for innovation in the field of renewable energies.
-He is currently working as NRG Energy’s senior analyst in the strategy field.
-He was previously with the Meister Consultants Group (MCG), where he supported governments, international organisations and companies in identifying market trends and implementing instruments aimed at fostering the growth of clean technologies.
+He is currently working as Director for Product USA at The Mobility House.
+He was previously NRG Energy’s senior analyst in the strategy field.
+Before that he was with the Meister Consultants Group (MCG), where he supported governments, international organisations and companies in identifying market trends and implementing instruments aimed at fostering the growth of clean technologies.

 In his work for clients in both the public and private sectors, Mr. Hintler has also created technical and economic models for the analysis of various renewable energy technologies and energy storage systems as well as carrying out analyses on the subject of greenhouse gases.